spoke2570/F3K_Fluff/README.md

 # F3K_Fluff_Mode_Based
-Sport flyer widget for FrSky ETHOS larger screen radio
+Sport flyer widget for FrSky ETHOS larger screen radios

 Thanks for looking at my F3K sport flyer widget.
 This guy was made to work with my own planes and I hope can be useful to others.
 Sorry Only in english with Si units, so meters and seconds are primary.
 Feel free to lift any part of this for whatever use.